Buy your next home using a bridging loan [2020 Complete Guide]

-A bridging loan allows you to borrow the money for the new home, while giving you up to 12 months to sell your current home.
+A bridging loan allows you to borrow the money for the new home, while giving you between 6 to 12 months to sell your current home.
 Once your current home is sold, the proceeds of the sale are used to pay down the overall debt.

-So in other words, a bridging loan covers the gap between settling on your new home and the proceeds received from the sale of your existing home.
+So in other words, a bridging loan covers the gap for when you have bought your new home but have not sold your current home.

 Having a bridging loan is like having two home loans, for the period of time between when you own both homes.